ducharmemp/mobstr/README.md

 }
 ```

-Requires only a simple flatmap to achieve, but more complicated relationships would easily become more cumbersome.
+Requires only a simple flatmap to achieve the desired output of a list of all ToDos, but more complicated relationships would easily become more cumbersome.
 For example, take the following code snippet:

 ```js
 class Step {}